 Education Doctor of Science, Harvard School of Public Health BS in Economics, Wharton School, University of Pennsylvania

-John Quattrochi is a quantitative social scientist and an Assistant Professor of Public Health at Simmons College.
+John Quattrochi is a quantitative social scientist and an Assistant Professor of Public Health at Simmons University.
 His teaching and research are motivated by questions such as, “Why do people in some parts of the world die so much younger, fall ill so much more often, and earn so much less money than people in other parts of the world?
 Is there anything we should or can do about it?”

 To answer these and other questions, Quattrochi uses theory and methods from epidemiology, economics, demography, and political science.
 Much of his work focuses on one particular part of the world to better understand the local politics, culture, and economy and build strong relationships with local scientists, policymakers, and activists.
 He focuses on the eastern Democratic Republic of the Congo (DRC) because it is relatively understudied.
 Quattrochi is a research fellow with the International Center for Advanced Research and Training at Panzi Hospital and the Evangelical University in Africa.
 He also often works with the Catholic University of Bukavu.